Medlicott Medal

 The Medlicott Medal for Service to History is awarded annually by the Historical Association.
-The award is named for William Norton Medlicott, and was first made in 1985.
+The idea of a medal for outstanding contributions to history originated in 1983 with a proposal from Professor Donald Read, then President of the Historical Association.
+The award is named after William Norton Medlicott, and was first awarded in 1985.

 Twenty-seven men have won the award, and nine women.